 Most people use Q-tip swabs to clean out their ears, but they are not recommended.

-“I do have patients come in frequently who tell me they use these swabs,” said Susan Eckwright, a Marshfield Clinic otolaryngology nurse practitioner.
+“I do have patients come in frequently who tell me they use these swabs,” said Susan Eckwright, an otolaryngology nurse practitioner.
 “But they can cause a lot of problems.”

 Swabs may push the wax further into the ear, traumatizing the ear canal or eardrum.
 They also can cause bleeding, pain, infection, a hole in the eardrum (perforation) and hearing loss.